 NASA Technology Goes into Memory Foam

-Memory foam was first invented by NASA in the 1960s before making its way into the mattress industry.
-Since memory foam was developed to be temperature sensitive, it was also known as “temper foam” or “slow spring back foam”.
+Memory foam was first created for NASA in the 1960s before making its way into the mattress industry.
+Since memory foam was developed to be temperature sensitive, it was also known as “temper foam” or “slow spring back foam,” making it ideal for space travel.
 Memory foam molds to the shape of your body, but once the pressure is removed from its surface, the foam slowly returns to its original shape.
 This feature of memory foam makes it an endearing choice for mattresses.

 Memory foam mattresses are good for those with back pain and are looking for lumbar support.
 It provides the right amount of cushioning with firmness to aid pressure relief.